RaiyanJahangir/Mammo-Find/README.md

 pip install -r requirements.txt
 ```

-## 6) To run and check the tool, follow the instruction below.
-For evaluating results, skip this step.
+## 6) Run and check the tool.
+If you want to directly evaluate results, skip this step.

 ### Start the Flask Server
 This code activates the Flask server and connects the LLM to the web interface for chatting.